-Natural Resources Wales and the Environment Agency share responsibility for producing the RBMP.
+Natural Resources Wales is responsible for producing the RBMP.
 There are, however, lots of organisations and individuals who are responsible for managing the RBD.
-These are often grouped in sectors, Table 2 below summarises the sectors together with the role they play.
-These include regulators, deliverers, expertise and organisations representing the public in particular the voluntary sectors through the Non-Governmental Organisations.
+These are often grouped in sectors.
+Table 2 below summarises the sectors together with the role they play.
+These include regulators, deliverers, experts and organisations representing the public in particular the voluntary sectors in particular the voluntary sectors through the Non-Governmental Organisations.
 All sectors should consider the general public's interest through their role.